Behind the scenes in Sheffield’s most secret restaurant

 The benefit to level five students is in learning how to manage a busy restaurant scenario; rather than just cooking the food, they produce an operations manual including costings and hold staff briefings.
 In a rapidly changing industry, the aim is to give them a head start.

-Other recent events include a separate pop up restaurant – open to the public – with renowned chef Max Fischer, which championed local produce and gave students invaluable experience.
+Other recent events include a separate pop up restaurant – open to the public – with renowned chef Max Fischer from Michelin starred Fischer’s, which championed local produce and gave students invaluable experience.

 Norman said: “We’re not training them in how to be chefs or waiters, we’re training them in how to manage that team.
 But we have to give them all the skills to do that.”

-“For most of them this is their first opportunity for them to manage a restaurant”, added fellow lecturer James Ellerby, who also worked in the restaurant busioness.
+“For most of them this is their first opportunity for them to manage a restaurant”, added fellow lecturer James Ellerby, who also worked in the restaurant business.

 “We’re stepping further and further back and letting them be in charge.
 If anything does go wrong though, there is that safety net of it being a training restaurant.”